PartialVolume/shredos.x86_64/README.md

 ### For all releases including latest and more recent pre-releases [releases](https://github.com/PartialVolume/shredos.x86_64/releases)

+Note for versions **after** _v2024.11_27_x86-64_0.38_: The .img files for burning to USB flash drives support both BIOS/UEFI booting, as well as saving of generated PDF reports to the USB flash drive.
+The .iso image supports both BIOS/UEFI booting, as well as burning to USB flash drives and CD/DVD-ROM, but not saving of generated PDF reports to USB flash drive (if being written to one, due to filesystem constraints).

-Note: The .img files for burning to USB flash drives support both bios/UEFI booting.
-The .iso image currently supports legacy bios booting only and not UEFI, however, a bios/UEFI version of the .iso is in development and will be released shortly.
+Note for versions **until** _v2024.11_27_x86-64_0.38_: The .img files for burning to USB flash drives support both BIOS/UEFI booting.
+The .iso image supports legacy BIOS booting only and not UEFI, however, a BIOS/UEFI version of the .iso is available in newer ShredOS versions.
 You can also consider [VENTOY (Open Source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files)](https://github.com/ventoy/Ventoy) as a workaround to avoid bios/UEFI issues.

 #### Demo video below: ShredOS automatically displays Nwipe's interactive GUI at boot.